Harcourt Street

-Harcourt Street is a street located in Dublin City, Ireland.
+Harcourt Street (Irish: Sráid Fhearchair) is a street located in Dublin City, Ireland.

 Location

-It is a little over 0.6 km in length with its northerly start at the south-east corner of St Stephen's Green and terminates in the south at the point where Adelaide road becomes Harcourt Road, near Harcourt Terrace.
+It is a little over 0.6 km in length with its northerly start at the south-east corner of St Stephen's Green and terminates in the south at the point where Adelaide Road becomes Harcourt Road, near Harcourt Terrace.

 The River Stein, an underground river, runs underneath the upper section of the street.

 History

-The street first appears on maps in 1784, and is named after Simon Harcourt, 1st Earl Harcourt.